EPICcake808/EPICcake808.github.io/essays/aiuse.md

 ## II.
 Personal Experience with AI in ICS 314

-*Note: WOD stands for “Workout of the Day,” which are time-constrained technical or coding interview–style problems.*

 ### Experience WODs (e.g., E18)

 I used AI to write and integrate code for Experience WODs.
 Having AI generate most of the code allowed me to focus more on higher-level reasoning and overall problem structure rather than implementation details.
 Troubleshooting initial AI-generated solutions often took a significant amount of time, but I expect this overhead to decrease as my prompt engineering improves.